The southern Sierra Nevada and San Joaquin Valley are characterized by world-class agricultural, biological and scenic resources.

 Water: An intricate system of rivers and streams dance their descent from the peaks of the southern Sierra Nevada to quench the needs of the valley floor’s growing population and productive agriculture.
 We work to maintain both the quality and quantity of this vital water supply.

-Vernal pools: A very special kind of natural wetland that fill with water during the spring season of rainfall, creating conditions for many rare life species to emerge.
+Vernal pools: A very special kind of natural wetland that fills with water during the spring season of rainfall, creating conditions for many rare life species to emerge.
 In late spring, as the moisture evaporates from the edges of the pools, rings of multi-colored grasses and flowers appear, creating unique patterns.
 The southern San Joaquin Valley is one of the few places that create the necessary conditions for these unique wetlands to flourish.

 Stewards of the land